i22-digitalagentur/worker-tools/README.md

   end
 ```

-You can skip this convention overwriting the module related method, for example after including `CsvOutput`
+You can skip this convention by overwriting the module related method, for example after including `CsvOutput`

 ```ruby
 def csv_output_add_attachment